ABOUT

 Occupational Therapist

-Padra Smith is the Founder and Clinic Director of Mighty Minds and Muscles who holds a Bachelor of Science degree in Exercise Science and Physical Education from Arizona State University.
-After obtaining her B.S., she pursued a Masters of Science in Occupational Therapy from Washington University School of Medicine and trained at Mayo Clinic & the University of Champaign Hospital and Clinics (and other locations).
-To build on her exercise and research background, when Padra continued her studies at Washington University School of Medicine she studied how cognition develops and changes through the life cycle.
+Padra Smith is the Founder and Clinic Director of Mighty Minds and Muscles Therapy and Coaching.
+Padra holds a Bachelor of Science degree in Exercise Science and Physical Education from Arizona State University.
+After obtaining her B.S., she earned her Masters of Science in Occupational Therapy at Washington University School of Medicine.
+Padra's training include but is not limited to training at Mayo Clinic & The University of Champaign Hospital and Clinics (and other locations).
+To build on her exercise and research background, Padra continued her studies at Washington University School of Medicine where she studied how cognition develops and changes through the life cycle.
 Additionally, she studied how the physical environment affects one's ability to participate and be successful in the world.
-She also took care of a child with severe physical and mental disabilities and traveled internationally with and assisted a professional adult with quadriplegia on a daily basis.
+While working towards her degree, she cared for a child with severe physical and intellectual disabilities.
+She also traveled internationally with, and assisted a professional adult with quadriplegia on a daily basis.
 These experiences inspired her to develop her practice using neurodevelopmental therapeutic interventions and coaching strategies.
 In addition to providing O.T. services, Padra also incorporates her skills as a Professional Organizer in order to help clients and their families to interact with their belongings and successfully complete life tasks in a calm organized fashion.
-She also acts as a consultant to a number of schools and provides teacher and parent workshops regularly.
+Padra acts as a consultant to a number of schools and provides teacher and parent workshops regularly.
 Padra is constantly promoting her own knowledge and seeks to grow with each client as they grow and learn.
 Padra also provides mentorship to other therapists and emerging clinicians.
 Padra is a Certified Tomatis Method® Practitioner, Certified Therapeutic Listening Provider, Certified iLS Provider and Certified in Sensory Integration and Praxis Tests (SIPT) and a Licensed Cellfield Reading Intervention provider.
-She is also training in the Masgutova Sensory Neural Reflex Integration program.
+She is also a "Core in Training' therapists under the Masgutova Neurosensorimotor Reflex Integration (MNRI) program.
 She is very experienced in Handwriting Without Tears, Balametrics, Astronaut Training, The Alert Program and incorporates concepts related to Orton Gillingham, Writer's Workshop, Singapore Math, Brain Gym, Beckman's Oral Motor Techniques, NDT and many more programs.
-When she is not working Padra loves to spend time with her devoted husband, visit with her family and friends, read, design (anything), cooking, photography, arts & crafts, going to the movies or shows and most of all she loves to travel.
+When she is not working Padra loves to spend time with her devoted husband and young child, visit with her family and friends, read, design (anything), cooking, enjoying photography, arts & crafts, going to the movies or shows and most of all she loves to travel.

 Special Education Teacher